What is ISOC?

 ISOC (The International Series of Champions) is headquartered in Albertville, MN, a Twin Cities suburb in the heart of the snowbelt.
 Founded in the mid-1990′s by John Daniels, ISOC has always been known as “the racers circuit”, with the best track design, safety, and racer payouts in the snowmobiling world.

 Do I have to be an ISOC member to race?

 In order to race an ISOC event, National or Regional, you must be a competition member.
-We offer an annual competition membership, a 120cc competition membership, a family competition membership, and also a weekend membership (good for one weekend only – MN Regional only).
+We offer an annual competition membership, a 120cc competition membership, a family competition membership, a vintage membership, and also a weekend membership (good for one weekend only – MN Regional only).